sovdeeth/skript-tutorials/core-concepts/vectors/README.md

 But sometimes, you might want to offset something relative to a player, location or other entity,  such as forward, backward, left, right, up or down from the position.
 This is where **local axes** can be used.

 When you use local axes, the X, Y, and Z of your vector are reinterpreted based on the yaw and pitch of the location.
+This means X becomes left, Z becomes forwards, and Y becomes upwards, the direction the top of your head points.
+To return to commands, this is like using `/tp @s ^1 ^ ^-5`.

-Since all locations in Minecraft carry a yaw and pitch, this works for any location - not just players or entities.
+Since all locations in Minecraft carry a yaw and pitch, this works for any location.

 | Component | Local meaning | Positive | Negative |
 |-----------|---------------|----------|----------|